TylerLeonhardt/SecretManagement.LastPass/README.md

 ##### Username
 Username to connect with.

-##### Trust
+##### [Switch] Trust
-The trust switch will cause subsquent logins to not require multifactor authentication.
+Cause subsquent logins to not require multifactor authentication.

-##### StayConnected
+##### [Switch] StayConnected
-The StayConnected switch will save the Last Pass decryption key on the hard drive so re-entering password once the connection window close is not required anymore.
+Save the Last Pass decryption key on the hard drive so re-entering password once the connection window close is not required anymore.
 It must be used along with the Force switch parameter.

 ### Disconnect-LastPass
 #### Parameters